 Performing the simulation 1,000 times essentially creates 1,000 potential years of results.
 This allows for the creation of distributions of possible results and evaluation of the probability of achieving a given level of sales.
-The model also contains features that allow the simulation of potential policy changes or other events that could affect sales, such as the impact of Mega Millions and Power Ball on Lotto, changing the size of the matrix, the interest rate, the level of seeding, and altering the jackpot structure.
+The model also contains features that allow the simulation of potential policy changes or other events that could affect sales, such as the impact of Mega Millions and Powerball on Lotto, changing the size of the matrix, prevailing interest rates, the level of seeding, and altering the jackpot structure.